qooxdoo/qooxdoo/documentation/manual/source/pages/desktop/ui_overview.rst

 A special category of widgets are the root widgets.
 These basically do the connection between the classic DOM and the qooxdoo widget system.
 There are different types of roots, each individually tuned for the requirements in the covered use case.

-First of all every application developer needs to decide if an application should be standalone e.g. working with a minimal set of classic HTML or will be integrated into an maybe full-blown web page.
-Developers of an standalone application normally have no problem to give the control to the toolkit (maybe even enjoy it to give away this responsibility), but this would not work for integrating qooxdoo into an existing web page layout.
+First of all, every application developer needs to decide if an application should be standalone, e.g. working with a minimal set of classic HTML, or will be integrated into an existing web page.
+Developers of a standalone application normally have no problem to give control over the page layout to the UI toolkit (maybe even preferring to give away this responsibility), but this would not work for integrating qooxdoo into an existing web page layout.

-A standalone application normally only uses a really slimmed down set of HTML (in fact the file only functions as a wrapper to load the application code).
+A standalone application normally only uses a really slimmed down set of HTML (in fact the customary ``index.html`` file only functions as a wrapper to load the application code).
 It normally does not include any CSS files and often comes with an empty body element.
-In fact even simpler elements like headers, footers etc. are created using widgets (so they may benefit from typical qooxdoo features like internationalisation, theming etc.).
+In fact even simple elements like headers, footers etc. are created using widgets (allowing them to benefit from typical qooxdoo features like internationalisation, theming etc.).

-* `Application <http://demo.qooxdoo.org/%{version}/apiviewer/#qx.ui.root.Application>`_: Build full-blown application from scratch.
-Target audience are developers of a completely qooxdoo based application.
+* `Application <http://demo.qooxdoo.org/%{version}/apiviewer/#qx.ui.root.Application>`_: Build a full-blown stand-alone application from scratch.
+Application logic and UI are fully implemented using qooxdoo.
 * `Page <http://demo.qooxdoo.org/%{version}/apiviewer/#qx.ui.root.Page>`_: Build applications as isles into existing content.
-Ideal for the more classic web developer.
-Needs to bring in know how of HTML & CSS for non-qooxdoo content.
+Ideal for the classic web developer.
+Requires HTML & CSS skills for non-qooxdoo content.

-Both roots are attached directly to the document.
-The ``Application`` is automatically stretched to the full size of the window and this way allows to position elements in relation to the right or bottom edge etc. This is not possible using the ``Page`` root.
+Either root element is attached directly to the document.
+The ``Application`` is automatically stretched to the full size of the viewport, allowing elements to be positioned in relation to the right or bottom edge, etc. This is not possible using the ``Page`` root.

-The instantiation of the required root widget is normally nothing the developer has to do.
-It is done by the application class the developer chooses to extend.
+The instantiation of the required root widget is normally nothing the developer has to do manually.
+This is done by the application class the developer chooses to extend.
 The next chapter will explain the concept behind applications in detail.

-As even the ``Page`` root is attached to the document it would be still not possible to place children into a specific existing column or box into the existing layout.
-However the developer of the web page may use any number of optional isles to insert content into an existing layout (built with classic HTML markup).
+As even the ``Page`` root is attached to the document it would still be impossible to place children into a specific existing column or box within the existing layout.
+However, web page developers may use any number of optional isles to insert content into an existing layout (built with classic HTML markup).
 The isles are named `Inline <http://demo.qooxdoo.org/%{version}/apiviewer/#qx.ui.root.Inline>`__.
-They need an existing DOM element to do their work (maybe using some type of ``getElementById``).
-The reason for the overall need, even when working with these isles, for the ``Page`` root is that all dynamically floating elements like tooltips, menus, windows etc. are automatically placed into this root.
-This makes positioning of such elements a lot easier.
+They require an existing DOM element to attach themselves to (usually retrieved using ``getElementById``).
+While most content is added to these isles, the ``Page`` root is required so that dynamically floating elements like tooltips, menus, windows etc. can be easily positioned.

 .. _pages/ui_overview#applications: